Milk Paint Dining Table Makeover

 - Chalk paint provides a velvety, smooth finish, while milk paint’s finish is lightly textured with some brush strokes.

-- Chalk paint has a more opaque coverage (you can generally achieve full coverage with just one coat), while milk paint provides a bit more control over the opacity of the coverage – I had to apply three coats before my table was fully covered.
-This means that milk paint gives you a little bit more flexibility on the finished product and just how much you want to cover up the previous finish.
+- Chalk paint has a more opaque coverage (you can generally achieve full coverage with just one coat).
+Milk paint provides a bit more control over the opacity of the coverage.

 - Chalk paint tends to hide any wood grain or imperfections in your piece, while milk paint can highlight it.
-You really can’t see this with my finished piece because I opted for extra coverage, but as I was working on the first two coats, it was interesting to see how the wood grain still showed through the paint’s finish.
-Milk paint provides a lot of flexibility with allowing the beauty of your wood piece to still shine – which you can’t really achieve with any other kind of paint.
-Because of this, chalk paint is also less likely to be affected by the underlying color of your piece than milk paint will.
-For example, if you use white milk paint on a dark piece of wood furniture, the color of the finished result will look different than if you were to use white chalk paint – because the wood underneath can affect how the paint shows up.
+You really can’t see this with my finished piece because I opted for extra coverage.
+But, as I was working on the first two coats, it was interesting to see how the wood grain still showed through the paint’s finish.
+Milk paint provides a lot of flexibility with allowing the beauty of your wood piece to still shine.

-I hope that helps explain milk paint and how it works a bit – if you’re anything like me, you knew none of this, and I always find it really helpful to learn about new types of paint!
-For me, I can definitely see this paint being really useful when I want a less polished-feeling piece, or when I’m looking for a matte finish on something.
-I’m also dying to play around with adding fewer coats to see how the wood grain can really shine, so be on the lookout for that sometime too!
+I hope that helps explain milk paint and how it works a bit.
+I always find it really helpful to learn about new types of paint!
+For me, I can definitely see this paint being really useful when I want a less polished-feeling piece of furniture.
+Or, when I’m looking for a matte finish on something.
+I’m also dying to play around with adding fewer coats to see how the wood grain can really shine.

 But, enough technical details.
 Let’s chat about our table.

 This is what our table looked like before.
-We snagged this table for about $100 on Craigslist shortly after we moved into this house – we needed something large enough to fill this space, but cheap enough that we wouldn’t kick ourselves if we changed our minds down the road.
-We will likely be building our own custom table for this area (because we have big plans for this little nook and it’s hard to find a table that’s just right for what we want to do), but this table has served us well over the last few months.
+We snagged this table for about $100 on Craigslist shortly after we moved into this house.
+We needed something large enough to fill this space, but cheap enough that we wouldn’t kick ourselves if we changed our minds down the road.
+This table has served us well over the last few months.

 Except for the part where it’s kind of ugly.